 An API Session is obtained during authentication with either the Edge Client or Management APIs.
 It is represented as a token.
 The x509 certificate used to establish the mTLS connection may either be the certificate used during authentication (if used) or an API Session Certificate.

 service connections represent an SDK that has connected to a service (dial) or is hosting a service (bind).
 To

 service connection of either type the following is required:

 edgeconnection to an Edge Router that has the correct policies in place to support the target service and intent (dial/bind)

 - a Session for the target service and intent (dial/bind)

 Sessions are issued by the controller's Edge Client API.
 A valid Sessions token must be included with dial and bind requests.
-Edge Routers validate Session tokens continuously.
+Edge Routers validate API Session tokens continuously.
 If valid, the Edge Router will facilitate the connecting the client to a service or registering the client as a host.

 Should a Session become invalid at any point, any existing

 was established using the invalidated Session will be terminated.
 Attempts to re-establish connection with the